How I Made Unproductive Efforts

 Seeds must be sown to reap a harvest sooner or later.

-a of writing, I decided to find a good platform where I could write and develop my skills within a short time.
+After conceiving the idea of writing, I decided to find a good platform where I could write and develop my skills within a short time.
 I chose a forum (forums.digitalpoint.com) and began active writing.
 Though I had to sell my articles cheap, I had the wonderful opportunity of developing myself.
 Also, I could always contact my buyers to suggest how to serve them better – I sowed my seeds.

 Nurturing of Business

 Planted seeds need constant watering and monitoring till they grow up.

 As you already know, I didn’t start writing for quick money.
 So, I treated all my customers with respect and created a personal relationship with them.
 I got interested in their businesses and how I could help.
 Also, I began to spend quality time to develop my abilities and knowledge.
 Additionally, I had to get rid of weeds (competitors for my money) by providing a better service.
 I secured my space- made sure my customers trusted my service.